arangodb/spring-boot-starter/demo/README.md

 Character [id=9014, name=Cersei, surname=Lannister, alive=true, age=36]
 ```

-## Graph traversal
+### Graph traversal

-Let's finish the query method topic of our demo with
+To finish the query method topic, add a [graph traversal](../../aql/graphs/traversals.md)
-a [graph traversal](https://docs.arangodb.com/stable/aql/graphs/traversals/) written in AQL where our edge
+written in AQL to this demo where the `ChildOf` edges are involved.

-`ChildOf` is involved.
+The following query searches for every `Character` connected (through `ChildOf`)

-The following query searches for every `Character` connected (through `ChildOf`) with the character to whom the
+with the character to whom the passed `id` belongs to.
+This time, specify the
-passed `id` belongs to.
-This time we specified the edge collection within the query which we pass as a bind parameter
+edge collection in the query that you pass as a bind parameter with the
-with the `@Param` annotation.
+`@Param` annotation.

 `CharacterRepository`: